Code-Institute-Submissions/premierleague/README.md

 ### Cross-Browser Testing

 Manual cross-browser testing was undertaken after each major implementation of the project.
-This included the implmentation of the navbar, inclusion of various charts, and the footer amoungst many others.
+This included the implementation of the navbar, inclusion of various charts, and the footer amongst many others.

 The purpose of conducting these test was to ensure the dashboard functioned well across the most popular browsers for Windows, listing any problems to resolve before deployment.